bbilger/yabapal/_posts/2013-01-06-how-to-automatically-push-content-to-android-devices.md

 So it is easier and more efficient to use [VLC](http://en.wikipedia.org/wiki/VLC_media_player) in conjunction with the tool [FreetuxTV](ttp://code.google.com/p/freetuxtv/).
 VLC will be used to dump the stream and FreetuxTV is helpful to find stream URLs (also available here: [http://database.freetuxtv.net](http://database.freetuxtv.net)) and to find the options for VLC.
 The advantage of VLC is that it can dump much more streaming protocols.

-Start FreetuxTV via the commandline and select the transcoding option of your choice on the &#8220;Recordings&#8221; tab in the preferences.
+Start FreetuxTV via the commandline and select the transcoding option of your choice on the **Recordings** tab in the preferences.
 Now start to record the stream you like to dump.
 You can see the stream's URL and the VLC options in the command line, now.

 Eample output: